ltw-webdev-4/curriculum/sharing-code-with-layouts.md

           We only need to connect our `main.css` file because it’s the magic Jekyll generator file that combines all the CSS from all our patterns (& grids, type, etc.) into one large, single file.

           Don’t forget to start the `href` with a `/` as we’ve been doing for all paths this term.
+      - num: 8
+        text: |
+          Don’t forget to attach your Google (or Typekit) font to the layout—like we normally do—or your website will display in web-safe fonts.

+          It’s as simple as using the `css` shortcode, then pasting the URL from within your `_config.yml` file—there’s not need to go back to the Google Fonts or Typekit websites.

   - title: "Copy the header pattern"
     before: |